schlomo/gmail-dump/README.md

 You can use [mutt](http://www.mutt.org/) like `mutt -f mail` to browse through the downloaded email.

+On successive runs the script will only download new messages.
+Ideal for running as a nightly cron job.

 ## Caveats

 * I use the message ID as file name for the mail files, it seems to work so far.
 Please report if you have a problem with that.